iterorganization/IMAS-ParaView/docs/source/training_jorek.rst

 #.
 To distinguish between the wall currents and the electron temperature grid, change the wall current color map.
 Edit the color map, select ``Select a color map from default presets``, and choose a different color map.

 .. figure:: images/training/jorek_wall_currents.png
-   :width: 400px

    JOREK GGD showing the electron temperature surrounded by the wall showing the total current.
+Data provided by J. Artola.

 Temporal Interpolation and Animation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^